-Preliminary results show that for the available dataset, the accuracy might be improved to some extent with very little effort.
-Effort is defined here as the percentage of points suggested by de methodology in relation with its total number: thus 100 per cent effort implies that all points have been checked.
+Preliminary results show that for the available dataset, the accuracy might be improved to some extent with very little thus 100 per cent effort implies that all points have been checked.

-The method proposed by López (1997) gave poor results, because it has been designed for errors with low spatial correlation (which is not the case here).
+The method proposed by López (1997) gave poor results, because it has been designed for errors with low spatial auto correlation (which is not the case here).
 A modified version has been designed and compared also against the method suggested by Felicísimo (1994).

 The three procedures can be applied both for error detection during the DEM generation and by end users, and they might be of use for other quantitative raster data.
 The choice of the best methodology is different depending on the effort involved.
+The conclusions have been derived for a photogrammetrically obtained DEM; other production procedures might led to different results.